Category: Digital marketing

 Webhooks act like glue that holds a tech stack together.
 They connect tools from separate vendors into smooth flows without heavy custom code.

-For content teams, marketing agencies, and small businesses, specific tasks may recur, which can be easily automated with webhooks.
+For content teams, digital marketing agencies, and small businesses, specific tasks may recur, which can be easily automated with webhooks.

 E-commerce and payment flows